taoensso/clojure-web-benchmarks/README.md

 ### If you are submitting a pull request to update results

   1. Please try to **include graph/s** when possible.
 We're looking primarily at relative numbers here so it's not a big deal if the hardware changes between PRs, so long as it's documented and mentioned in any graphs.
   2. Please try ensure that **all** servers being benchmarked have a **reasonable configuration for your hardware environment**.
-This is especially important if your hardware environment is unusual (e.g. far more cores than usual).
+This is especially important if your hardware environment is unusual (e.g. fewer/more cores than usual).
 If you're unclear on how to adjust some server's configuration for your environment, feel free to open an issue to check that the config you're proposing seems solid to interested maintainers.

 You can reach me (Peter Taoussanis) at [taoensso.com](https://www.taoensso.com), or the other contributors through the [issues page](https://github.com/ptaoussanis/clojure-web-server-benchmarks/issues?state=open).